dixitk13/dixitk13.github.io/static/markdowns/service-worker-in-pwa.md

   - pwa
 ---

-- Creating a custom service worker in a simple PWA(Progressive Web Application) because as Steve Jobs dreamed long ago, its the future!
+- Creating a custom service worker in a simple PWA(Progressive Web Application) just because, Steve Jobs dreamed of it long ago, its going to be the future!

 - Its a React Application with a CRA boilerplate, ejected to enable writing custom service worker.